safeeyes/safeeyes-plugins/README.md

 3. The plugin should be highly cohesive.
 If you have several ideas, develop them as individual plugins.

+### Best Practices

+- Use `24x24` pixel `png` images for plugin icon and tray action icon
+- Use `#acacac` color for tray action icon
+- Use `#000000` color for plugin icon

+> I highly recommend exporting Font Awesome icons to png using this nifty tool: [http://fa2png.io](http://fa2png.io) for all your icons.

+If you are providing a tray action (a button on the top right corner of the break screen), place the tray action icon as `<plugin-path>/resource/<icon-name>.png`.
+Please check the official [Screensaver](https://github.com/slgobinath/SafeEyes/tree/master/safeeyes/plugins/screensaver) plugin for better understanding.

 ## Users

 ### Installation